Producers

 Producer

-Friedman has worked in myriad film mediums, from commercial work with George Lucas on Star Wars and Empire Strikes Back to experimental films such as her The Erl King, one of the first pieces of interactive video art and part of the permanent collection at the Guggenheim Museum in New York.
-She heads the BFA film program at Montclair State University.
+Roberta Friedman, producer of The Best of the Best: Jazz from Detroit, has worked in myriad idioms, from Hollywood blockbusters such as Star Wars and The Empire Strike Backs with George Lucas to creating experimental films including The Erl King, one of the first pieces of interactive video art and part of the permanent collection at the Guggenheim Museum in New York.
+As an independent filmmaker, she has produced and directed numerous short films and recently retired as a professor from the film program at Montclair State University.
+Her experimental films have been selected to be preserved and housed by the Academy of Motion Pictures Arts & Sciences in Los Angeles.

 https://robertafriedmanfilm.com/